An article I really liked to reference disappeared from it’s original website, so here is a copy of its content from the Web Archive.

 “Someone builds a cool, free product, it gets popular, and that popularity attracts a buyer.
 The new owner shuts the product down and the founders issue a glowing press release about how excited they are about synergies going forward.
 They are never heard from again.

 Whether or not this is done in good faith, in practice this kind of ‘exit event’ is a pump-and-dump scheme.
 The very popularity that attracts a buyer also makes the project financially unsustainable.
-The owners cash out, the acquirer gets some good engineers, and the users get screwed.
+The owners cash out, the acquirer gets some good engineers, that’s the principle of marketing, and is why is important to know how to target your products and is when services as SEO for IT companies can be helpful so the companies can learn how to market their apps and services.

 To avoid this problem, avoid mom-and-pop projects that don’t take your money!
 You might call this the anti-free-software movement.